This post may contain affiliate links. Please read our disclosure policy.

 • Serve: Turn off the heat and serve the spicy Asian chili chicken with fresh green onions and sesame seeds if desired.
 Enjoy!

-• If you are using chicken thighs, then you may need to cook the chicken a longer.
+• If you are using chicken thighs, then you may need to cook the chicken for a longer.
 Just make sure the internal temperature reaches 165 degrees Fahrenheit.

 • You can use maple syrup or any other type of liquid sweetener in place of the honey.